a2ianalytics/a2i-survey-sdk/README.md

 # A2I Feedback SDK for Android

-Want to improve your product and Google play store ratings?
-The A2I Mobile Feedback SDK gives you all the tools you need to collect user feedback about your in-app experience.
+The A2I Mobile Feedback SDK gives you all the tools you need to collect feedback from your consumers via your app.

-## How It Works
+### How It Works

-1. Log in to A2I and create a survey asking users what improvements they want to see and how they’d rate your app
+1. Log in to A2I and create surveys.
 2. Integrate the survey into your mobile app using our [mobile SDK]
-3. Get product feedback in real time and prompt satisfied customers to rate you
+3. Get feedback in real time.

 ## Steps To Integrate sdk
 ### Step 1: Add the jitpack.io repository to your main build.gradle file